Accidental Exposures to Fentanyl Patches Continue to Be Deadly to Children

 Early signs of fentanyl exposure might be hard to notice in young children.
 Drowsiness has been among the reported symptoms, and that could be misinterpreted as the child just being tired or sleepy.

-Other signs that the child may have been exposed to fentanyl include:
+Other signs that a child may have been exposed to fentanyl include:

 - trouble breathing